-Four Los Angeles County sheriff’s deputies hurt in ‘training incident’
+Los Angeles deputies were taken to a hospital after fire broke out during training

-CASTAIC, Calif.
-(AP) — Four Los Angeles County sheriff’s deputies were taken to the hospital Tuesday morning after a fire during a “training incident” north of Los Angeles, authorities said.
+LOS ANGELES (AP) — Multiple Los Angeles County sheriff’s deputies were taken to the hospital Tuesday morning after a fire during a “training incident” north of Los Angeles, authorities said.

-Few details were immediately available, including the extent of the deputies’ injuries, according to Deputy David Yoo, a spokesperson for the sheriff’s department.
-The department is investigating what exactly occurred at the training center, according to spokesperson Nicole Nishida.
+The extent of the deputies’ injuries weren’t immediately known, said sheriff’s department spokesperson Nicole Nishida.
+It also was not known yet what caused the fire, which fire fighters were still battling in Castaic, a community roughly 35 miles (55 kilometers) northwest of downtown Los Angeles.

 “We’re still trying to determine that.
 We know for sure there was a fire,” Nishida said.